 - The transfer station will be open 363 days a year, serving about 200,000 customers.

-- Dedicated recycling traffic lanes.
+- The facility will include dedicated recycling traffic lanes.

 Acceptable Recycling Items: